kgrid/kgrid-cli/README.md

 To start the shelf only, use option `--shelfonly`

 To start the adapter gateway only, use option `--adapteronly`

-Note: At current development stage, you may need to change the working directory to runtime if applicable.

 Note: If the activator/shelf starts at a different port, you may need to start a new terminal to run other Kgrid CLI commands.